ForgeRock/end-user-ui/README.md

 ```

 5. At the top of the `router/index.js` file, import the new Vue file and ensure that it matches the component that you specified in the route: `import RegistrationSecondFlow from '@/components/mains/RegistrationSecondFlow';`
 6. Make sure that your IDM access.js file is configured properly, based on [these docs](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/#uss-registration).
+(Links will be available after IDM 6.5 is released.)
 You will see a forbidden access error if this file isn't configured correctly.
 7. Assuming you are on the development sever and have used default settings, you should now be able to navigate through two separate registration flows : `localhost:8081/#/registration` and `localhost:8081/#/registrationsecondflow`.

 <a name="how-to-configure-notification-polling"></a>